What Are the Low-Key Signs That Reveal a Person’s True Character?

 One important indicator of emotional intelligence is the ability to respect others’ boundaries.
 People who truly care about other people won’t force them into uncomfortable circumstances.
 They are aware that everyone has boundaries and that respecting those boundaries is crucial.

-It demonstrates respect for your limits when someone extends an invitation to you but accepts your “no” without pressing.
+It demonstrates respect for your limits when someone extends an invitation to you, and you accept their “no” without pressuring them.

 8. Listening Skills